MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-integration-scm.md

 1. [Open the Traceability app](traceability-app-run.md) in Power Apps.
 1. On the left navigation pane, select **Settings** \> **Activity**.
 1. The **Activity** page opens.
 Make sure the following activity codes are available.
-For more information about these settings, see [Configure Traceability (preview)](traceability-app-configure.md).
+For more information about these settings, see [Configure Traceability](developer/traceability-configure.md).

     | Source activity code | Source activity type | Integration Scenario |
     |--|--|--|